rrobinett/wsprdaemon/README.md

 At then end of a sucessful installation, WD creates a prototype configuration file at `~/wsprdaemon/wsprdaemon.conf`.
 You will need to edit that file to reflect your desired configuration running ./wsprdaemon.sh -V until WD just prints out its's version number.
 Once confgured, run './wsprdaemon.sh -a' to start the daemon.
 It will automatically start after a reboot or power cycle.

-## Installation on a system with an existing copy of wsprdaemon not installed using 'git clone'
+## Installation on a system running wsprdaemon that was not installed using 'git clone'

 Stop WD with:
 ```bash